NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

     * `pctdemo_setup_blackjack`-- Performs the initialization for the Parallel Computing  Toolbox Blackjack examples.
     * `pctdemo_task_blackjack` -- Simulates blackjack.
     * `pDemoFigure` -- Returns a handle to a figure that can be used for the Parallel Computing Toolbox demos.
+    * `README.md` -- The source file for the readme file you are currently reading.

 2) Submit the SLURM job with the following command: